rackerlabs/rackspace-how-to/content/cloud-networks/configuring-interface-based-firewall-on-the-vyatta-network-appliance.md

 ### Configure custom rules

 After you have set up your firewall to protect your Vyatta VM against attacks, you can configure custom rules from the default configuration.
-The following example shows a series of custom rules that allow you to enable VPN connections to your Vyatta VM.
+The following example shows a series of custom rules that allow you to enable site-to-site VPN traffic to your Vyatta VM.

 **Note:** The following is only an example of custom rules that you can set for your Vyatta firewall.
 They do not represent the recommended default configuration.